-- (1) Numbers in table may not total due to rounding. - (2) Our estimated proved reserves, Standardized Measure and PV-10 were determined using index prices for oil and natural gas, without giving effect to derivative transactions, and were held constant throughout the life of the properties.
-The unweighted arithmetic averages of the first-day-of-the-month prices for the 12 months ended December 31, 2018 were \$62.04 per Bbl for oil and \$3.10 per MMBtu for natural gas, for the 12 months ended December 31, 2017 were \$47.79 per Bbl for oil and \$2.98 per MMBtu for natural gas, and for the 12 months ended December 31, 2016 were \$39.25 per Bbl for oil and \$2.48 per MMBtu for natural gas.
+(1) Numbers in table may not total due to rounding.

+(2) Our estimated proved reserves, Standardized Measure and PV-10 were determined using index prices for oil and natural gas, without giving effect to derivative transactions, and were held constant throughout the life of the properties.
+The unweighted arithmetic averages of the first-day-of-the-month prices for the 12 months ended December 31, 2018 were \$62.04 per Bbl for oil and \$3.10 per MMBtu for natural gas, for the 12 months ended December 31, 2017 were \$47.79 per Bbl for oil and \$2.98 per MMBtu for natural gas, for the 12 months ended December 31, 2017 were \$47.79 per Bbl for oil and \$2.98 per MMBtu for natural gas, for the 12 months ended December 31, 2017 were \$47.79 per Bbl for oil and \$2.98 per MMBtu for natural gas, and for the 12 months ended December 31, 2016 were \$39.25 per Bbl for oil and \$2.48 per MMBtu for natural gas.
 These prices were adjusted by lease for quality, energy content, regional price differentials, transportation fees, marketing deductions and other factors affecting the price received at the wellhead.
-We report our proved reserves in two streams, oil and natural gas, and the economic value of the NGLs associated with the natural gas is included in the estimated wellhead natural gas price on those properties where the NGLs are extracted and sold. - (3) Estimated using a conversion ratio of one Bbl of oil per six Mcf of natural gas. - (4) Standardized Measure represents the present value of estimated future net cash flows from proved reserves, less estimated future development, production, plugging and abandonment costs and income tax expenses, discounted at 10% per annum to reflect the timing of future cash flows.
-Standardized Measure is not an estimate of the fair market value of our properties. - (5) PV-10 is a non-GAAP financial measure and generally differs from Standardized Measure, the most directly comparable GAAP financial measure, because it does not include the effects of income taxes on future net revenues.
+We report our proved reserves in two streams, oil and natural gas, and the economic value of the NGLs associated with the natural gas is included in the estimated wellhead natural gas price on those properties where the NGLs are extracted and sold.

+(3) Estimated using a conversion ratio of one Bbl of oil per six Mcf of natural gas.

+(4) Standardized Measure represents the present value of estimated future net cash flows from proved reserves, less estimated future development, production, plugging and abandonment costs and income tax expenses, discounted at 10% per annum to reflect the timing of future cash flows.
+Standardized Measure is not an estimate of the fair market value of our properties.

+(5) PV-10 is a non-GAAP financial measure and generally differs from Standardized Measure, the most directly comparable GAAP financial measure, because it does not include the effects of income taxes on future net revenues.
 PV-10 is not an estimate of the fair market value of our properties.
 We and others in the industry use PV-10 as a measure to compare the relative size and value of proved reserves held by companies and of the potential return on investment related to the companies' properties without regard to the specific tax characteristics of such entities.
-Our PV-10 at December 31, 2018, 2017 and 2016 may be reconciled to our Standardized Measure of discounted future net cash flows at such dates by reducing our PV-10 by the discounted future income taxes associated with such reserves.
+Our PV-10 at December 31, 2018, 2017 and 2016 may be reconciled to our Standardized Measure of discounted future net cash flows at such dates by reducing our PV-10 by the discounted future income taxes asociated with such reserves.
 The discounted future income taxes at December 31, 2018, 2017 and 2016 were, in millions, \$328.7, \$74.8 and \$6.5, respectively.